Mountain Brook Divorce Lawyers & Mountain Brook Divorce Attorneys

 At The Harris Firm, our divorce lawyers will help you file a contested divorce properly.
 Unlike the uncontested route, the contested divorce attorney fees are significantly higher.
 As most family law firms do, our divorce attorneys in Mountain Brook require a retainer for contested divorce services.
 The lawyer then bills hourly and the amount billed each month, of course, depends on the amount of work performed.

-Contested divorce retainers normally range from $1500 to $5000 or more, but of course this depends on how complex the issues involved are and how much they are contested.
-When there are minor children involved, retainers are generally more than without children, however there are other factors that affect your retainer quote in the end.
+When there are minor children involved in your contested divorce, retainers are generally more than without children, however there are other factors that affect your retainer quote in the end.
 Feel free to reach out to our office today.
 We can go over your case and inform you of the retainer required up front to begin working on your case.
 If you live in Mountain Brook or the surrounding areas within Jefferson County, then you will likely be filing in the Jefferson County Courts.

 Our local Mountain Brook divorce attorney regularly files divorces in Jefferson and Shelby County.
 He is a member of the local Birmingham Bar Association and the Central Alabama Better Business Bureau.
 If you call our Mountain Brook divorce lawyer today, then we can answer any questions you may have, including helping to determine what courthouse to file your divorce in.